pudly/schmopera-hugo/content/articles/brisk-wicked-die-zauberflte-at-roh.md

 date = "2017-09-13T09:41:00-04:00"
 lastmod = "2017-09-13T10:36:00-04:00"
 publishDate = "2017-09-13T10:33:00-04:00"
-slug = "brisk-wicked-die-zauberflte-at-roh"
-title = "Brisk &amp; wicked: Die Zauberflöte at ROH"
+short_description = "Speaking of maniacal, the Monostatos of Peter Bronder brought the house down.
+This creepy and twisted creature slithered about the stage, more screaming his lines than singing, which made the actions of him and his evil band of goons thrilling to watch.
+Bronder is the kind of performer who we could glean meaning from only seeing his eyes peering through a black curtain - every movement is filled with intention." slug = "brisk-wicked-die-zauberflte-at-roh" title = "Brisk &amp; wicked: Die Zauberflöte at ROH"
 +++